nahomneg/flask_rossmann/README.md

+This is the repository we used for week 5 challenge at 10 academy.
+We needed to predict the sales of a pharmaceutical company and serve it on a website.
+We used flask to serve the web application.

+Since We used a template

+# The only files worked on are

+# 1) app/bases/routes.py
+# 2) home/templete/index.html
+# 3) home/template/icon.html

 # [Flask Dashboard - Argon Design](https://appseed.us/admin-dashboards/flask-boilerplate-dashboard-argon)

 > **Open-Source Admin Dashboard** coded in **Flask Framework** by **AppSeed** [Web App Generator](https://appseed.us/app-generator) - Features: